 Here’s the link for the SBA’s guide to becoming a government contractor.
 You can go ahead and click this link AFTER reading the whole post.

-And if you’re getting worried, don’t.
-I’m not going to leave on a cliff with some link in this post.
-I am still going to show you the steps I took to register.
+And if you’re getting worried, don’t, we’re not going to leave on a cliff with some link in this post.
+We’re still going to show you the steps we took to register.

 Though, if you ever get lost along the way, use the link above as a guide.
-This is the exact guide I followed to register as a Government Contractor.
+This is the exact guide we followed to register as a government contractor.